-1. Local support groups
+1. Local Support Groups

 Attending support groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) can help you feel more integrated into the community and reduce feelings of loneliness and isolation, two key emotions that can lead to relapse.

-2. Ongoing counselling
+2. Ongoing Counselling

 The counselling that you receive during rehab is a great starting point and can provide you with a deeper insight into your behaviours and mindset.
 However, ongoing work is needed to continue to support you throughout your recovery journey and regular sessions with a counsellor can be extremely beneficial.

 A sponsor is an individual who is further along on their recovery journey than you are.
-They may have shared similar experiences and will be able to provide helpful advice along with tried-and-tested strategies for avoiding relapses, and will be someone you can rely on in difficult times.
+They may have shared similar experiences and will be able to provide helpful advice along with tried-and-tested strategies for avoiding relapses, and will be someone you can rely on during difficult times.

-4. 12-Step programmes
+4. 12-Step Programmes

-Similar to local support groups, 12-Step programme attendees meet regularly to discuss their emotions and experiences with sober living.
+Similar to local support groups, 12-Step Programme attendees meet regularly to discuss their emotions and experiences with sober living.
 Group members can inspire and motivate each other to continue on the path to recovery, and provide a strong support network during a time when you may need it most.

 In some cases, going straight back to your previous life may be detrimental to your recovery.
 A sober half-house is a place where you and other people in recovery can live once you have left the treatment centre.
 They provide more freedom than rehab, but a number of strict rules still apply, making the transition to daily life feel less intimidating.

 At OK Rehab we take your addiction and goals for recovery very seriously and will always treat you with respect and humility.
 We make sure you are put into contact with excellent treatment providers in Bath who understand the importance of aftercare and relapse prevention.